THE BEST POWER METER PEDALS

 As I wrote in my recommendations at the top of this review, the price and reliability of the Favero Assioma make it the clear winner among power meter pedals.
 It is available using this link from Power Meter City, a store I recommend very highly for its outstanding independent customer satisfaction ratings and competitive pricing, at Amazon, Sigma Sports, Chain Reaction Cycles, Wiggle, and others in Know’s Shop, all stores I rate highly for their competitive pricing and customer satisfaction.

 It’s certainly worth knowing how each of the power meter pedals do on the other performance, design, and quality criteria I use to evaluate and choose which to recommend.
 I’ll go through those in the discussion below.

 Safe to say, they perform similarly enough on most of the other measures.
-On those where there are some differences, there isn’t enough of a practical effect to make the case that you should buy something other than the Assioma.
+On those where there are some differences, there isn’t enough of a practical effect to make the case that you should buy something other than the Favero Assioma.

-Below I go through the differences that matter, the ones that don’t and the criteria where there is no difference between these power meter pedals.
+Below I go through the differences that matter, the ones that don’t, and the criteria where there is no difference between these power meter pedals.

 Differences That Lead to My Recommendation

-PRICE – There are significant price differences for products that for all practical purpose perform equivalently.
+PRICE – There are significant price differences for products that for all practical purposes perform equivalently.
 Below you can see the brands in order of increasing price.
 The dual-sided model is listed first for each brand.

 The SRM EXAKT has a different type of reliability issue.
 Because its installation requires such a level of a) effort and b) precision, it’s not likely you’ll always get it right.
-And if I can’t get it right, the data is not going to be reliably consistent, no matter how high a level of accuracy they claim.
+And if you can’t get it right, the data is not going to be reliably consistent, no matter how high a level of accuracy they claim.